Ardmore, Alabama: Education

-It is in the Limestone County School District.
+Ardmore is in the Limestone County School District.

 There is a high school in Ardmore, Alabama called “Ardmore High School” and it has around 1,008 students.
 The high school consists of two separate parts: the middle school, where grades six through eight attend, and the high school, where grades nine through twelve attend.

 The school was founded in 1915; the five acres of land cost a total of five dollars and was generously donated to the school.
 Residents of Ardmore helped construct the school building for an entire year.
 The original school building was only two stories tall.
 There were classrooms, a library, and a study hall area on the first floor, and they put a stage on the second floor of the building.

 In 1917, the doors of the school opened to welcome its first students.
 Ten years later, Ardmore High School received its accreditation.

-The school's mission statement since its opening has been: "The mission and purpose of Ardmore High School is to provide appropriate learning opportunities that promote academic, physical, and ethical growth of students enabling them to become productive citizens in an ever-changing society."
+The school's mission statement is: "The mission and purpose of Ardmore High School is to provide appropriate learning opportunities that promote academic, physical, and ethical growth of students enabling them to become productive citizens in an ever-changing society."

-In popular culture

-Ardmore is the setting of a song by Old Crow Medicine Show called "Alabama High-Test," on the album Tennessee Pusher.